Ads keep this website free for you.

 If the loan or debt to a shareholder is forgiven, the forgiven amount will be included as income in the shareholder's hands in the year of forgiveness, as per s.
 15(1.2) of the Income Tax Act.

-Loans to Shareholder-Employees
+Loans to Employees or Shareholder-Employees

 When s.
 80.4(1) applies regarding an employee loan, the benefit is always included in the taxable income of the employee, even if the actual recipient of the loan is a third party, such as the employee's spouse.
 This treatment can also apply to loans to a corporation carrying on a personal services business.
 The personal services business corporation will be considered an employee for purposes of s.
 80.4(1).